St. Simons Island. Photo by Mark Durant, @iammarkdurant

 The largest of the Golden Isles, St. Simons Island is a friendly and welcoming island with miles of sunny beaches, endless activities, and a rich history.
 Stroll through the island's beloved Pier Village to take in sweeping views of the St. Simons Sound, lighthouse, and dozens of locally owned restaurants and shops.
 Uncover St. Simons' storied past while visiting iconic and picturesque historical landmarks tucked away throughout the island.
 Treat yourself to delicious, local seafood after a relaxing day biking, golfing, or exploring on a guided tour.

 Things to Do

 Whether a peaceful sunrise walk, a sunny afternoon building sandcastles, or stargazing at nighttime, St. Simons' beaches are a must-see.
-The East Beach is a favorite, and many of the island’s beaches are pet-friendly.
+Gould's Inlet is a favorite for spotting unique coastal wildlife.
+The East Beach is a favorite, and all of the island's beaches are pet-friendly.

 St. Simons Lighthouse Museum

 As one of only five surviving light towers in the state, St. Simons Lighthouse Museum has been restored with its original Fresnel lens.
 It continues to be a navigational aid to incoming ships.
 Visitors can climb the 129 steps to the top and wander the museum in the Keeper’s Quarters, which details the lighthouse's history.